 My move from employment into self-employment felt similar.
-I was working as an English and Drama teacher and knew it wasn’t right for me.
-I quit, with no clarity about how I’d pay my rent; I just had trust that I’d find a way.
-That created space for the business I grew and was nourished by these past ten years.
+I was working as an English and Drama teacher and felt the call to move on; I didn’t know exactly how I’d pay my rent, but I trusted I’d find a way.
+That brave and faith-full move created space for the business I grew and was nourished by these past ten years.

 There are so many more examples like this – a portfolio of evidence that taking the leap into the unknown, fuelled by trust, is what leads to the most enjoyable and fulfilling experiences.

 I trust these examples weren’t flukes.

 I trust that letting go creates space for the new.

 I trust that it’s okay that I have no clear picture of what’s next.

 What do you trust in?
 When you don’t have clarity, what do you turn to?
 Does the unknown freak you out, or do you feel a sense of freedom in uncertainty?
 More than ever, I’d love to hear from you, so leave a comment below.